asumagic/kag-staging/modding.md

 - If `g_allowdeprecated` is set to `true`, any out-of-bounds access will return the last element of the array, if present, or cause a script exception otherwise.
 - If `g_allowdeprecated` is set to `false`, any out-of-bounds access will cause a script exception as it should.

+## New script bindings

+- `weakref<>` was added and is now usable for all script types, plus `CBlob@` and `CParticle@` for the time being.
+This is strongly recommended when keeping long-lasting references to such objects.

 ## Updated AngelScript

 AngelScript has been updated to a recent version.
 This brings among other things faster script compilation and new language features, including `auto`, `final`, anonymous functions, list initializers, among other things.